Culture of Jersey: Literature

 'Caouain' (George W. de Carteret 1869–1940) maintained a weekly newspaper column purporting to be the work of an owl (cahouain) reporting on the latest election news and local gossip.

 During the Occupation, the German censors allowed little original writing to be published.
-However many older pieces of literature were re-published in the newspapers as an act of cultural self-assertion and morale-boosting.
+However, many older pieces of literature were republished in the newspapers as an act of cultural self-assertion and morale-boosting.

 Edward Le Brocq (1877–1964) revived the weekly column in 1946 with a letter from Ph'lip et Merrienne, supposedly a traditional old couple who would comment on the latest news or recall times past.
 The column continued until the author's death in 1964.

 The most influential writer of Jèrriais in the 20th century was a U.S. citizen, George Francis Le Feuvre (1891–1984), whose pen-name was 'George d'la Forge'.
 He emigrated to North America after the First World War but for almost forty years maintained a flow of articles in Jèrriais back to Jersey for publication in newspapers.

 Frank Le Maistre (1910–2002), compiler of the Jèrriais–French dictionary, maintained a literary output starting in the 1930s with newspaper articles under the pseudonym Marie la Pie, poems, magazine articles, and research into toponymy and etymology.
 He himself considered his masterpiece to be his translation of the Rubaiyat of Omar Khayyam into Jèrriais that he made during the German Occupation (1940–1945).

 The French writer Victor Hugo lived in exile in Jersey from 1852 to 1855.

 Elinor Glyn and John Lemprière were Jersey-born writers.
 Frederick Tennyson, Jack Higgins, and Gerald Durrell are among writers who have made Jersey their home.